 A past National President of the National Association of Farm Broadcasting, Taylor served 12 years as the President of the NAFB Foundation.
 His many achievements in the broadcasting industry include being named America’s “Farm Broadcaster of the Year”, and receiving the prestigious “Oscar in Agriculture” award for radio, and being inducted into the NAFB Hall of Fame in 2010.

 Serving two terms in the Montana Senate from 2009-16, Brown was elected Majority Whip, and chaired the Senate Agriculture Committee, as well as the Senate Education Committee.
 Brown is known as an advocate for rural farm and ranch families, and his support of 4-H, FFA, Alpha Gamma Rho Fraternity and the REAL Montana leadership program.

 Taylor and Shannon have been married since 1980, and are active in the Huntley Project community just east of Billings.
 Their son Travis and his wife Mary operate the family’s LO Cattle Company ranch in Garfield County.
 Their son Colter Brown, daughter Courtney Kibblewhite, and her husband Jonathan lead the management team at Northern Broadcasting.

 Courtney currently serves on the boards for the Montana State Chamber of Commerce, the National Association of Farm Broadcasting and the National Association of State Radio Networks.
 She enjoys exploring internationally, volunteering with church and youth organizations, and working on their family ranch in Sand Springs, MT.
 Courtney and her husband Jonathan (from Wales) have a daughter Nia and son Jac.

 Currently the Ag Director of the Northern Ag Network, Colter Brown began his broadcast career in 2009 as a summer intern for its parent company, the Northern Broadcasting System.
-Raised in Huntley, Montana, Brown graduated from Montana State University in Bozeman with degrees in Agricultural Business and Economics.
-Upon graduating from MSU, Colter was employed for Northwest Farm Credit Services as an Agricultural Loan Officer, where he spent 5 years working with producers who raised cattle, small grains, pulse crops, and sugar beets throughout Eastern Montana.
+Brown graduated from Montana State University in Bozeman with a degree in Agricultural Business and Economics.
+Upon graduating from MSU, Colter was employed by Northwest Farm Credit Services as an Agricultural Loan Officer, where he spent 5 years working with producers who raised cattle, small grains, pulse crops, and sugar beets throughout Eastern Montana.